 For The Adventurer, The Innovator, The Visionary and The Producer: Packaging Management Software

-The Adventurer, The Innovator and The Visionary are innovative and full of big ideas.
-They see possibility everywhere and are very energetic.
+The Adventurer, The Innovator, and The Visionary are innovative and full of big ideas.
+They see possibilities everywhere and are very energetic.
 But according to Adobe, these types, unfortunately, have a hard time committing to a particular project, tasking to it daily and seeing it to fruition.
 They like ideas, not details — but that’s not how a packaging concept makes it to the store shelf.